jbx-protocol/juice-docs-v1/protocol/contracts/jbprojects/write/createfor.md

 function createFor(
   address _owner,
   bytes32 _handle,
-  string calldata _uri
+  string calldata _metadataCid
 ) external override returns (uint256) { ... }
 ```

 * Arguments:
   * `_owner` is the address that will be the owner of the project.
   * `_handle` is a unique string to associate with the project that will resolve to its token ID.
-  * `_uri` is an IPFS CID hash where metadata about the project has been uploaded.
+  * `_metadataCid` is an IPFS CID hash where metadata about the project has been uploaded.
 An empty string is acceptable if no metadata is being provided.
 * The function can be accessed externally by anyone.
 * The function overrides a function definition from the `IJBProjects` interface.
 * Returns the token ID of the newly created project.